cdrckrgt/FEBOL.jl/docs/batchsim.rst

 For an example, let's examine the :code:`ConstantCost` model, which applies the same cost at each step.
 This cost might represent the time each step takes.
+Therefore, a simulated trajectory's cost would simulate how much time it took.
+The :code:`ConstantCost` model is defined as follows,
 ::

     type ConstantCost <: CostModel